 In general, my research interests include couple and marital relationship processes.
 I am specifically interested in contextual and dyadic influences that promote the formation and stability of healthy marriages among African Americans.
 In addition, I seek to understand how educational and outreach services can support these unions.

-My research aims to examine the socioemotional outcomes of early childhood adversity, with special attention to mental health outcomes and suicide-related behaviors among adolescents and young adults.
-A developmental psychopathology perspective is utilized to address these aims, and a multilevel systems approach is integrated in order to consider how biological and contextual processes influence socioemotional development.
+My primary research aim is to investigate the developmental processes linking early childhood adversity with mental health outcomes and suicide-related behaviors amongst adolescents and young adults.
+This research is grounded in a developmental psychopathology perspective.
+Additionally, I utilize a multilevel systems approach in order to consider how biological and contextual processes influence socioemotional development.

 My expertise is in aging-in-place and relocation research; stress, coping, and adaptation; and I have experience with advanced statistics and analyzing longitudinal datasets.
 I have a graduate certificate in statistics along with my master's and doctoral degrees.
 I have successfully collected, analyzed, interpreted, presented and published manuscripts on residential relocation, aging, and adaptation to senior housing.

 Xi Fang is conducting her research with Dr. Park looking in phytochemicals and its obesity-preventive and neuro-protective effects using animal and cell model.
 For information regarding my research, see the Bioactive Compounds and Health Laboratory.

 Kendall is currently working as a research assistant under the direction of Dr. Jamie Cooper in the Human Nutrition Laboratory.
 The research is focuses mainly on obesity and the effects of different high fat diets on metabolism and hunger/satiety hormones.